Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

+\paragraph{Scanning Through a Small Aperture} Imaging through a small aperture/keyhole causes a reduction in light throughput, as compared to standard confocal NLOS imaging.
+The size of this reduction is determined by the size of the keyhole as well as the distances between the detector, the keyhole, and the relay surface.
+In a configuration like ours, the keyhole is significantly larger than both the laser beam width and the SPAD's focus size on the wall.
+In this context, the keyhole only serves to restrict the maximum usable aperture size of the detector.
+If the detector is $d_1$ away from the keyhole and the keyhole is $d_2$ away from the wall then a $\Gamma$ diameter circular keyhole restricts the usable aperture diameter to $A=\frac{d_1+d_2}{d_2}\Gamma$.
+With $d_1=50$cm, $d_2=1$m, and $\Gamma=5$mm this works out to $7.5$mm, which corresponds to a minimum effective f-number of $6.6$ for our $50$mm lens.

+\paragraph{Laser Power} In this work we imaged retroreflective objects whose trajectories' total exposure times were one to three minutes.
+However, as observed in~\cite{OToole:2018}, at even 1 meter standoff distances diffuse objects return $100\times$ less light than high-quality retroreflective hidden objects and this discrepancy grows quadratically with standoff distance.
+Large-scale real-time keyhole imaging of non-retroflective objects is possible with more powerful lasers, such as those used in~\cite{Liu:2019,Lindell:2019:Wave}, which are $10\,000\times$ brighter than ours.
+However, doing so with eye-safe lasers will require operating at lower SNRs than our current results.
+See the second table in the supplement for predicted photons counts under various operating conditions.

 \paragraph{Future Work} Several avenues exist to improve the proposed EM-based reconstruction scheme.
 First, the present algorithm ignores the fact that motion is generally continuous; that is it treats a motion trajectory that bounces back and forth across the room just a likely as a smooth straight path.
-To address this, motion-continuity and other priors on $\mathbf{\trans}$ could be incorporated and fit naturally into the EM framework.
+Situations like this can result in artifacts as two mirrored versions of the object are reconstructed on top of one another, as described in Section~\ref{ssec:SimResults}.
+To address this problem, motion-continuity and other priors on $\mathbf{\trans}$, which fit naturally into the EM framework, could be incorporated.
 Second, while our current method imposes smoothness and sparsity on the reconstruction, more advanced priors, particularly learned priors, could greatly aid in the reconstruction.
 Third, our present results restrict the trajectories to one of three planes.
-While our implementation supports three dimensional trajectories, they also require significantly more computation.
-Developing more efficient algorithms and implementations could make our method more generalizable.
-Finally, extending our algorithm to handle non-rigid body motion is an important open problem.
+While our implementation supports three dimensional trajectories (a very simple 3D trajectory is tested in Appendix~\ref{sec:ExtraSim}), they also require significantly more computation.
+Developing more efficient algorithms and implementations. perhaps by restricting the search space using motion continuity priors or by using neural network based priors~\cite{RealTimeUnknownCOSI}, could make our method more generalizable.
+Finally, extending our work to handle non-rigid body motion and self-occlusion are important open problems.